wgcban/mix-bt/README.md

 We would like to thank all of them for making their repositories publicly available for the research community. 🙏

 ## 6 Reference
-Please consider citing our work, if you feel our work is useful in your work.
-Thanks.
+If you feel our work is useful, please consider citing our work.
+Thanks!
 ```
 @misc{bandara2023guarding,
       title={Guarding Barlow Twins Against Overfitting with Mixed Samples},